 - A visit taking approximately 10-15 minutes

-- A finger stick blood draw (your INR)
+- Point of Care Testing with finger stick blood draw (your INR) for immediate results

 - Discussion with the nurse during which you receive your blood test result, go over any issues related to taking Coumadin, and receive dosing directions.

 - Additional education (if needed) along with a print-out summary of the INR result and planned dosing

 - Your next appointment date and time

 If you are new to the anticoagulation service, extra time will be spent with you as coordination of your specific needs for Coumadin/Warfarin therapy warrant.

 - Why can’t I just go to my primary care provider for this service?